rfwlab/rfw/docs/articles/essentials/computed-properties.md

 <p>Doubled: {double.Value()}</p>
 ```

 The call to `Value()` reads the cached result.
-When `count` changes, RFW invalidates the cache and recomputes on next access.
+When `count` changes, rfw invalidates the cache and recomputes on next access.

 ## Using Computed in Components